rackerlabs/rackspace-how-to/content/cloud-backup/cloud-backup-faq.md

 See [Migrate Vault API call](https://developer.rackspace.com/docs/cloud-backup/v1/developer-guide/#migrate-vault) for a description.

-#### Why does my backup fail with the error "container does not exist Invalid snapshot id and engine, and check config_backup.json id?"
+#### Why does my backup fail with the error "container does not exist.
+Invalid snapshot id and engine, and check config_backup.json id?"

 The Cloud Files container named **z_DO_NOT_DELETE_CloudBackup** is required for Rackspace Cloud Backup to work properly.
-If this container is deleted, you will receive the error, `Container does not exist.
+If this container is deleted, you receive the error `Container does not exist.
 Invalid snapshot id and engine, and check config_backup.json id` when you attempt to do a backup.

-There are two causes for this error:
+This error can have the following causes:

 1. The user has deleted the Cloud Files container where their backups are stored.